 We are all already used to ‘Guided Selling’ from e-commerce in B2C.
 If a customer wants to buy an item of clothing online, they can usually easily specify the size, cut and colour on the website.
 The customer is then immediately shown the matching products.
 This is, however, much more difficult with technical products from the B2B sector – especially when it comes to complex machines or products with multiple variants.

 Intelligent Guided Selling systems do not overwhelm prospective customers with confusing technical information.
 Instead, the customer is guided through the sales process with their individual requirements in a language that they can understand.
-Guided Selling stands for interactive user guidance across all the relevant product features.
+This involves interactive user guidance through all relevant product features.
 The selection options result from the decisions already made by the prospective customer.
 This increasingly narrows down the possible options, ensuring that the customer is able to find the right solution quickly and efficiently.

 Eliminating errors in the sales process